ringcentral/notification-app-js/README.md

 - Download and install RingCentral app and login: https://www.ringcentral.com/apps/rc-app
 - Nodejs 8.10+/npm, recommend using [nvm](https://github.com/creationix/nvm) to install nodejs/npm.
-- If you want to create RingCentral Glip integration that can show in RingCentral Glip apps list, you need a RingCentral developer account that can create Glip integration: you need [sign up](https://developers.ringcentral.com/) and apply for the permission to create Glip integration.
+- If you want to create RingCentral Team Messaging integration that can show in RingCentral Team Messaging apps list, you need a RingCentral developer account that can create Team Messaging integration: you need [sign up](https://developers.ringcentral.com/) and apply for the permission to create `Glip` integration.

-## Quick start
+## Quick Start Step 1 - Understanding Webhooks to Team Messaging

-Let's start a simple RingCentral Glip integration that post time to a Glip team you selected.
+Let's start a simple RingCentral Team Messaging integration that posts the current time to a RingCentral team of your choice.

 ```bash
 # get the code